Empowering the creation of Impactful visual communication

 The program combines a solid foundation of theoretical knowledge with practical, hands-on experience, enabling students to develop creative, technical and analytical skills.
 Students will learn how to identify and solve communication challenges, adapting their approach to different media, formats, and audience needs.
-Whether working in video production, graphic design, animation, or interactive media, the curriculum is structured to prepare students for the diverse and rapidly evolving digital media landscape.
+Whether working in video editing, branding design, animation, or interactive media, the curriculum is structured to prepare students for the diverse and rapidly evolving digital media landscape.

 In addition to core coursework, students will have opportunities to apply their skills to real-world projects, and internships, where they can gain practical experience and make professional connections.
 Graduates of the program will be well-equipped to enter the digital media industry, capable of developing innovative solutions to communication problems and creating impactful visual and interactive content.